cloud-gov/cg-site/content/ops/security-ir.md

 - Is this an incident (i.e., did the thing we suspect happen actually happen?)
 - If so, how severe is it?
 (This will determine how our response proceeds.)

-To answer these questions, the IC should form a response team.
-[FIXME: how to contact people here?].
+To answer these questions, the IC should form a response team by DM'ing people in Slack.
 The response team should work to confirm the issue and assess its impact.

 If the issue turns out to be a false alarm, the IC should update the ticket, setting the status to "false alarm", and closing the issue.